Teddy Bear Potty Training

 Common Hygiene Problems of Children with Autism

-The book opens by discussing the common problems autistic children have maintaining proper hygiene.
+The book opens by discussing the common problems autistic children have in maintaining proper hygiene.
 Many autistic children do not understand the need for good hygiene, as they are often overstimulated or fail to understand social conventions.
 Most have problems modeling behavior and understanding how to maintain proper hygiene.
 Also, many have problems following complex tasks, such as potty training, and will refuse or give up.

 Potty Training, Baths & Showers